amitfin/retry/README.md

 Home Assistant restart is required once the integration files were copied (either by HACS or manually).

-Adding Retry integration to your Home Assistant instance can be done via the user interface, by using this My button:
+The Retry integration should also be added to the configuration in order to use the new cusotm service.
+This can be done via the user interface, by using this My button:

 [![Open your Home Assistant instance and start setting up a new integration.](https://my.home-assistant.io/badges/config_flow_start.svg)](https://my.home-assistant.io/redirect/config_flow_start/?domain=retry)